Traditional Belgian Food in Brussels: 17 Must-Eats!

 Traditional Belgian and French plates are the specialty of Brasserie Taverne du Passage.

-They also seem to be adept of serving quantity in the plate: pots full of fresh mussels, huge shrimp croquettes and the most creamy mousse au chocolat ever.
+They also seem to be adept at serving quantity on the plate: pots full of fresh mussels, huge shrimp croquettes, and the most creamy mousse au chocolat ever.

 what restaurants to try the best brussels cuisine, person sitting at a restaurant table by the window